Jocelyn-JE/HeroCtrl/docs/myfindings.md

     * param1: `bacpac`
     * ACTION: `PW`

-    Changes the power state of the camera.
+    Changes the power state of the camera

     | OPTION | Description |
     |--------|-------------|